IRS Forms

 Seasonal Employers

 If you do not pay wages in every quarter, you can check the “Seasonal employer” box on Form 941 and skip quarters with no payroll activity.
 You do not need to file a $0 return for every quarter.
+Important caveat: per IRS Publication 15, the Seasonal employer box must be checked on EVERY Form 941 you file, including active quarters when wages were paid – otherwise the IRS will expect a return for each quarter and pursue you for the missing filings.
 This is relevant for clients in hospitality, agriculture support, and recreation who only operate during certain months.
 Document this status in your client file so that IRS inquiries about missing returns are addressed with a simple explanation.

 When Form 941 Is Not Required

-Household employers report on Schedule H of the individual tax return, not Form 941.
+Household employers usually report on Schedule H of the individual tax return, not Form 941 – with one carve-out: if the household employer already files Form 941 for business employees, household employees may be included on Form 941 instead.
 Employers of farm workers use Form 943.
 Government employers have different rules under the FICA replacement systems.
 If a client situation doesn’t fit the standard employer profile, verify the right form before beginning preparation.

 How to Complete Form 941, Part by Part